 Get your hands dirty - literally!

-Explore gypsum mines, rock quarries, sand dunes and more as part of your GEO classes.
-Most courses include field trips, ranging from local trips during class or lab to day-long, overnight or weekend trips to Michigan, Ontario or Illinois.
+Explore the urban-rural fringe of GR, rock quarries, sand dunes, and more as part of your GEO classes.
+Most courses include field trips ranging from local trips during class or lab all the way to day-long overnight or weekend trips to Michigan, Ontario, or Illinois.

 Work alongside professors conducting research during the summer or throughout the year.
-Recent student research includes studies of coastal dunes, mapping Eritrea and using GIS technology to assess terrorism threat.
+Recent student research includes studies of coastal dunes, mapping Eritrea, and using GIS technology to assess terrorism threats.
 Many research projects produce conference presentations or publications.

 Pack your bags and head off campus to study geology, geography and environmental studies.
 Recent destinations for interim trips include Hawaii, Montana and Oregon.

-Each year, the GEO department hires students to work in the classroom, laboratory, weather station, map library, geospatial laboratory and more.
+Each year, the GEO department hires students to work in the classroom, laboratory, weather station, map library, geospatial laboratory, and other areas.